 NO – There is no "required" working, the railway is maintained and operated on a voluntary basis, the only commitment we like members to accept is to help crew the railway during public running periods.
 This usually amounts to four Sundays between Easter and September where we operate the railway between about 13:00 and 16:00, even this isn’t compulsory.

 Volunteers usually work Saturday afternoons, with the occasional all day Saturday dependent on workload, and Wednesday evenings on track maintenance, refurbishing buildings etc but this is all voluntary.

 YES - Although they are only small they operate just like a full size steam loco but as well as being the driver you’re also the fireman.
 So provided you meet the safety requirements and age limits then club members can teach you how to operate and, more importantly, "look after" a steam loco and once it’s felt that you are competent you would be qualified (subject to age limitations) to carry the public during public running.

 You can also learn to drive the club's electric and petrol locos which although they are less involved still have their peculiarities.

 Not a problem either; we have several members who are not really interested in model engineering but just like to be involved in operating a railway.
-For public running we usually operate with a crew of four.
+For public running we usually operate with a crew of six.
 So in addition to the driver there is a Guard, who is really in charge of the Train – (you need to be qualified for that seat!)